aicell-lab/ddls-course/content/course/ddls-2024/prerequisites/_index.md

 - **What to Submit**: Your completed ChatGPT chat history file.

-- **Deadline**: The deadline for submission is the start date of the course, August 27th.
+- **Deadline**: The deadline for submission is August 27th, as students need to upload the form before the first computer lab on August 28th.

 - **Mandatory Participation**: This assignment is required for all students.